 Self-control is the functional neural processes that allow you to think clearly, make good decisions, and change routines that deter you from your targets.
-Self control makes it possible to move skillfully toward your goals.
+Self-control makes it possible to move skillfully toward your goals.

 Knowing your why, as in “why do you train?”, is the connotative path to a consistent involvement with your goals.
 Activate.
 Take the first step.

 There is a difference between hope and planning.
 There are those who frequent fitness classes hoping their perceived level of fitness will change.
 And there are the dedicated adults, with a higher purpose, who have a healthy relationship with physical training.
 They don’t hope.
 Their pursuits are vested in planning, prioritizing and participating in the skills of performance.

 Successful people prioritize more time to participate in valuable activities that add up to greater mental power, sharpened perspective, and the type of physical performance that is measured by sheer grit and power.
 They don’t take shortcuts.

 What do you see on the playing field that you can respond to at the best of your ability?
 What is the opposing team about to do?

 You prepare.
 You’re in control.
 The rigors of professional life require you to stay alert.

 “On time, on concept, on budget” may be your credo for serving clients at the highest level.
 It is essential to establish a broad tactical approach to achieving by learning new skills.

 If you are a busy professional, there is a good chance that you are already involved in athletic activities.
-This is good.
-As adults we need to build an injury resistant frame and a healthy system to support our future enjoyment of life.
+Good job.
+As adults, we need to build an injury resistant frame and a healthy system to support our future enjoyment of life.

-The difference between exercising for 20 minutes, and performance training for 20 minutes is the movement skills involved, the 10 points of fitness, and consistent measurement.
+The difference between status-quo exercise and twenty minutes of skilled performance training, is the movement skills involved, hitting ten points of fitness, and consistent measurement.
 Training can be the one activity that is congruent with your bigger goals.